25mordad/infinity/README.md

 - react-redux :To better managing state.
 - redux-thunk : To dispatch an action only if a certain condition is met.
 - axios: Client HTTP API, help to use async and await.
-- jwt-decode: decoding JWTs token.
+- jwt-decode: Decoding JWTs token.
-- react-router-dom: client-side routing.
+- react-router-dom: Client-side routing.

 --backend--